 08 March 2021

-A large number of startups are run by innovators, who might be well-versed with core technologies, but not when it comes to managing finances.
+A large number of startups are run by innovators, who might be well-versed with core technologies, but not with finance, tax and other compliances.
 First-time entrepreneurs tend to be less aware of financial regulations and tax incentives, which can prove very costly for startups with not much money in the bank.
-A CFO can address the experience part easily, but the costs involved are too high, which is why virtual CFOs have become an option.
+A full time CFO can address this part easily, but the costs involved are too high, which is why virtual CFOs have become an option.

-One of the major tasks of a virtual CFO is to analyse financial data and break it down succinctly for the top management to help them make future business calls and make a course correction if there are flaws in the current system.
+One of the major tasks of a virtual CFO is to analyze financial data and break it down succinctly for the founders and promoters to help them make future business calls and make a course correction if there are flaws in the current system.

 Treelife Ventures Services Private Limited.